cerebral/cerebral/docs/advanced/typescript.md

 export default module
 ```

-In your **cerebral.proxy** file you can now compose state from all your modules:
+In your **app.proxy** file you can now compose state from all your modules:

 ```ts
 import * as proxy from 'cerebral/proxy'